Danon disease: Diagnosis

 The Genetic Testing Registry (GTR) provides information about the genetic tests for this condition.
-The intended audience for the GTR is health care providers and researchers.
-Patients and consumers with specific questions about a genetic test should contact a health care provider or a genetics professional.
+The intended audience for the GTR is healthcare providers and researchers.
+Patients and consumers with specific questions about a genetic test should contact a healthcare provider or a genetics professional.

 Orphanet lists international laboratories offering diagnostic testing for this condition.

 Treatment

 RP-A501 is an AAV-based gene therapy aimed to restore the LAMP-2 gene which is defective in male patients with Danon Disease and how to cure it.
 Cardiac transplantation has been performed as a treatment; however, most patients die early in life.

 History

 Danon disease was characterized by Moris Danon in 1981.
 Dr. Danon first described the disease in 2 boys with heart and skeletal muscle disease (muscle weakness), and intellectual disability.